waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Solutions & Learnings

 ## A. Victory Road 1F Puzzle - In Progress
-- **Current Status:** Attempting to solve the boulder puzzles.
-Previous hypotheses about a 'one-way step-down' mechanic were based on a faulty debugger and have been disproven by in-game testing.
-The path forward remains unclear, but I am now operating with corrected tools and a more rigorous, evidence-based approach.
+- **Current Status:** The puzzle requires pushing boulders onto two switches to open the central barrier at (10, 13).
+Previous attempts failed due to a fundamental misunderstanding of the map layout and a hallucinated 'one-way step-down' mechanic based on a faulty debugger.
+I am now proceeding with a corrected, evidence-based approach using my `boulder_puzzle_solver` tool.

-# V. Core Principles & Lessons Learned
+# IV.
+Core Principles & Lessons Learned

 ## A. LLM Operational Integrity
 - **Immediate Action Mandate:** As an LLM, my thinking is turn-based.
 Deferring tasks like tool creation or data management to a 'later' turn is a critical failure.
-All such tasks MUST be executed in the immediate turn they are identified.
 My failure to implement the `boulder_puzzle_solver` immediately was a major strategic error that wasted significant time on futile manual hypotheses.

-## D. Surfing Mechanic (New Discovery)
+## B. Surfing Mechanic
 - Not all `ground` tiles adjacent to `water` are valid starting points for using Surf.
 The game engine can block movement even if the pathfinder's logic deems it valid.
 Example: Cannot initiate Surf from (15, 26) to (14, 26) in Viridian City.